yusukeaso-astron/plotastrodata/README.md

 ## Demo and Usage

-The file example.py shows will help to find how to use this package.
+The file example.py will help to find how to use this package.
 ```bash
 git clone https://github.com/yusukeaso-astron/plotastrodata
 cd plotastrodata-main